kferris10/506-final/index.md

 ---
 ### Number 1 Part B

 The first thing I did with these data was look at the missingness patterns because some of the scores of teacher's mathematics knowledge were missing.
 On the left is the distribution of the increase in math score for both the missing and non-missing data.
-The two distributions look to be fairly similar; the only noticable difference is that all the students whose math scores decreased by 100 are from the missing data.
+The two distributions look to be fairly similar; the only noticeable difference is that all the students whose math scores decreased by 100 are from the missing data.
 <img src="assets/fig/missingPlots.png" title="plot of chunk missingPlots" alt="plot of chunk missingPlots" style="display: block; margin: auto;" />

 For most of the explanatory variables, there was not much of a difference in the distribution between the missing and non-missing data.
 However, on the right in the plot above it looks like the distribution of teacher's math preparation is plotted, and it looks like slightly more inexperienced teacher's are likely to have missing data.
 The same pattern held for poverty rate --- poorer schools were slightly more likely to be missing.
-This means that we will need to be very careful about the inferences we make for these data: we probably shouldn't infer the results beyond these data nor should we make causal inferences.
+This means that we will need to be very careful about the inferences we make for these data because it is not safe to assume that the data are missing at random.
+Even though we have random selection, we probably shouldn't infer the results beyond these data nor should we make causal inferences.

 Because we are mostly interested in exploring the relationships between the variables and not in finding a best fitting model, I decided to use Gelman's model selection strategy: keep all variables in the model unless they have a sign we don't expect and are not significant.
 With that in mind, I should lay out the expected sign for each variable: